-Best Retirement Calculators 2026: A Comprehensive Comparison
+Best Retirement Calculators 2026: Honest Comparison of Free Tools

 You Google "retirement calculator," and you get 50 million results.
-Most are garbage—oversimplified tools that assume 7% returns every year and tell you "you're on track!" without accounting for market crashes, inflation variability, or tax considerations.
+Most are garbage — oversimplified tools that assume 7% returns every year and tell you "you're on track!" without accounting for market crashes, inflation variability, or tax considerations.

 The difference between a good retirement calculator and a bad one can be $500,000+ in lifetime outcomes.
 Use the wrong tool, and you might retire too early (running out of money at 80) or too late (dying with $3M you never spent).